-Yet that has not been the attitude of the past 50 years, and modern medicine may even have had the hubris to suggest implicitly, if not explicitly, that it could defeat death.
-If death is seen as a failure rather than as an important part of life then individuals are diverted from preparing for it and medicine does not give the attention it should to helping people die a good death.
-We need a new approach to death, and the debate of the age on older people has provided a clarion call: "We believe it is time to break the taboo and to take back control of an area [death] which has been medicalised, professionalised, and sanitised to such an extent that it is now alien to most people's daily lives."
+Yet, that has not been the attitude of the past 50 years, and modern medicine may even have had the hubris to suggest implicitly, if not explicitly, that it could defeat death.
+If death is seen as a failure rather than as an important part of life, then individuals are diverted from preparing for death and medicine does not give the attention it should to helping people die a good death.
+Our society needs a new approach to death and that is not euthanasia or assisted suicide.